 1. Barra do Cahy

-Nearby, at Fazenda Cahy, there is a bar and restaurant.
+Nearby, at Fazenda Cahy, there is a small bar and restaurant.
 It is 52 km from the centre of Prado and 20 km from Cumuruxatiba.

 2. Corumbau

-The village of Corumbau is bustling during the summer, when groups of all ages arrive by boat from the Costa do Descobrimento and Costa das Baleias.
+The village of Corumbau is bustling during the summer, when groups of all ages arrive by boat from the Costa do Descobrimento and the Costa das Baleias.

 3. Humpback whales